-- Formative- meaning that you are learning material while completing the assignment.
-The majority of assignments in our course are formative.
-There may be more assignments in our course than in a face-to-face course due to the fact that this is the only indicator I have to measure your learning.
-Though these assignments are worth less points individually than the summative assignments are individually, they comprise a significant percentage of your final grade. - Summative these assess your ability to apply what you have learned.
-Each module contains a summative assignment that allows you to apply what you have learned.
-This course is not traditional in the sense that there is no mid-term or final exam. - Learning Styles and Media one of the great things about online learning is the ability to use technology to cater to a variety of learning styles.
+- Formative meaning that you are learning material while completing the assignment.
+The majority of assignments in our course are formative. - Summative these assess your ability to apply what you have learned.
+Several modules contains a summative assignment that allows you to apply what you have learned. - Learning Styles and Media- one of the great things about hybrid learning is the ability to use technology to cater to a variety of learning styles.
 This course is intended to be interactive in every aspect and the media with which you are interacting both for learning content and creating it for assignments is extremely varied.
 During this course, you will be able to learn content through: watching, listening, actively participating, creating, writing and much more.
 When possible, I have provided you with the opportunity to turn in assignments that reflect your individual style and strengths.

-The points possible for each assignment are listed in the course schedule.
-I will follow the traditional grading scale and award final grades as follows:
+The points possible for each assignment are listed in the grade book.
+I will follow the traditional grading scale and award final class grades as follows:

-Standard Grade Scale
+STANDARD GRADE SCALE

+Α В С D F

+A =98-100% B+=88-89% C+=78-79% D+=68-69% F =59% & lower

-A В C D F
+A =93-97% B =83-87% C =73-77% D =63-67%

-A+=98-100 % B+=88-89 C+=78-79 D+=68-69 %

-% A=93-97% 7.0 7.0 lower

-A-=90-92% B- C- D-

-=80-82% =70-72% =60-62%